 A Cezanne slung around my neck”.

 Many of his poems ridicule the follies of the Indian people and his chief weapon of attack is irony.
-He does not feel shy of poking fun at the Indians for their hypocrisy and their pretense at piety.
+He does not feel shy of poking fun at the Indians for their hypocrisy and their pretense of piety.
 People belonging to different religions secs indulged in all sorts of cheap and nasty deeds but never missed their prayers.
 The Roman Catholic boys confessed their amorous games but hastened to prayers.
-The Anglo-Indian of Christian faith cherished a strong hatred for the Jew but never hesitated in drinking whiskey in their den in the company of the Muslim boys for whom carousal is a cardinal sin.
+The Anglo-Indian Christian faith cherished a strong hatred for the Jew but never hesitated in drinking whiskey in their den in the company of the Muslim boys for whom carousal is a cardinal sin.
 The biting of sarcasm becomes more ludicrous when the poet sees them creeping in slowly before or after their prayers in the Jewish hideout.

 Life in the city maintains its own way of entertainment and excitement.
 Party hopping is one of the prime hobbies of these people who exude global bonhomie on such occasions.
-Women with semi-bare bosom bring charm and glamour to these celebrations.
+Women with semi-bare bosoms bring charm and glamour to these celebrations.
 But the wines of India cut a sorry figure, the shy women are a complete mistful in the jovial Jamboree.
 But husbands make the most of the merriment because they have learned the art of flirtation.
 There is also the intellectual Indian girl who thinks and talks big.
-Art and literature are the subjects of discussion with the English loss.
-She also highlights the necessity of progress which India needs.
-In the background, there are bottles of beer and music system.
-Her great expectations are suddenly frustrated when she finds her relationship with the boss finally reduced to the basic level of man-woman connection.
+Art and literature are the subjects of discussion regarding the English loss.
+She also highlights the necessity of progress that India needs.
+In the background, there are bottles of beer and a music system.
+Her great expectations are suddenly frustrated when she finds her relationship with the boss finally reduced to the basic level of a man-woman connection.
 The girl leaves the courteous British boss after possessing the gift of a safety pin.
 These people can at best be described as men of straw, having no direction or sensibility.

 As a matter of fact, Ezekiel hates the many unpleasant and disgusting aspects of city life in India yet he feels tempted to improve the condition of life which confirms his commitment to this country.
 In another poem, he speaks that the city remains within him wherever he goes.